BOINC/boinc-policy/Governance.md

 - Ensures that votes are taken promptly on issues that require votes
 - Schedules monthly meetings of the PMC

 The PMC Chair shall be elected for a term of one year.
-They can be re-elected to successive terms.
+They can be re-elected to successive terms up to a maximum of three consecutive terms.

 ##### 2.5.1.2 PMC Secretary
-The "PMC Secretary" is a member of the PMC, elected by the PMC to take this role.
+The "PMC Secretary" is a member of the PMC, appointed and ratified by the PMC to take this role.
 The secretary has the following responsibilities:
 - Ensure that items posted in the public PMC mailing list are addressed
 - Take notes at monthly meetings of the PMC and distribute them to all PMC members within 7 days of the meeting
   - Must officially record who attends each meeting as part of the minutes
 - Ensure that a public version of the notes is distributed on the public PMC mailing list
-- Determine if PMC members need to be removed due to inactivity
+- Monitor and identify PMC members who should be considered for removal due to inactivity (see [2.5.3 Inactive Removal](#253-inactive-removal) below)
 - Maintain the official record of committers, supporters and members of the PMC (see [section 2.6 Official Record](#26-official-record) below)
 - Act as the official vote counter and recorder for all votes taken
   - An email to the private PMC list must made at the conclusion of each vote stating: